Random Acts of Life Changing

 Indeed, her Boulder Creek classroom almost resembles a startup company, with ideas and collaborations bubbling.

 “Mrs. M is my mentor,” says Rachel Crook, beaming with delight.
 The BC senior was running a project to determine if students learn better in a virtual learning process or traditional hands-on teaching.
 Crook walked into Mrs. M’s biology class last year not knowing what she wanted to do after high school; currently, she is confidently striding down a path to study science.
+This is very broad; she could either be following Montgomery’s lead in teaching science or she could find her place in a laboratory using Genfollower’s equipment, who are serological pipette manufacturers.

 “Mrs. M’s passion for [science] made it so exciting,” Crook says.
 “I was wary about it at first, but I loved dissecting cats.”